Our Team

 Tami Newlin

-Tami Newlin is our indispensable office manager.
+Tami Newlin is our indispensable Practice Manager.
 She is at the heart of the daily activities of running the office and helps parents navigate through the evaluation and therapy process.
 Tami has worked for the past 30 years in the medical field in various administrative and management capacities.
 She loves connecting and interacting with the families and doctors here to help everyone feel comfortable with the process.
 Outside of the office she loves reading, hiking, gardening, photography, and spending time with her husband and son.
 She has a Bachelor of Arts in Behavioral Sciences with a minor in Sociology from Metro State University.

 Summer Millwood, M.A. headshot